pywry¶

 |

-HTML content or HtmlContent object.
+str or HtmlContent

 |